Expensify/App/docs/articles/expensify-classic/connections/netsuite/Configure-Netsuite.md

 ## Cross-Subsidiary Customers/Projects

 This allows you to import Customers and Projects across all subsidiaries to a single group workspace.
-For this functionality, you must enable "Intercompany Time and Expense" in NetSuite.
+To enable this functionality in NetSuite, you must enable "Intercompany Time and Expense."

 That feature is found in NetSuite under _Setup > Company > Setup Tasks: Enable Features > Advanced Features_.